-TV Signal Amplifier Power Switch (Located near entertainment center cabinet) -Typical View
+TV Signal Amplifier Power Switch (Located in an overhead cabinet or mounted on a wall near the TV) -Typical View

 TV DIGITAL SATELLITE SYSTEM WIRING

 This coach is pre-wired for installation of a digital satellite TV system.
 Coaxial cable connections to hook up your satellite receiver are located near the entertainment center cabinet.